Diversity, Equity & Inclusion

 How we can help

-• DEI Audit: A thorough DEI health check of your organisation, during which we review key data and policies and conduct interviews and focus groups.
-We present a comprehensive report detailing our findings and recommendations
+• DEI Audit: A full DEI health check of your organisation.
+We review key data and policies, conduct interviews and focus groups, and deliver a comprehensive report with clear findings and practical recommendations

-• HR Consultancy: We can provide you with an DEI expert to work closely with your HR function, and support with the embedding of DEI across your organisation
+• HR Consultancy: We can provide a dedicated DEI expert to work alongside your HR function, supporting the integration of DEI principles throughout your organisation.
+This partnership helps embed inclusion into everyday practices and policies

 Top tip